enormandeau/gtseq_scripts/README.md

 ## Description of scripts

-Below, each script is described briefly in order of use with the commands that can be used to run all the scripts on the test dataset.
+Below, each script is described briefly in order of use with the commands that can be used to run all the scripts on the test dataset found in `02_data`.
 The Python scripts can be launched without arguments to print their documentation strings.
+The R script should be run interactively, for example in RStudio, to decide on the thresholds for the filters before applying them.

 ### Compute pairwise AFD values